sharknoon/wedding/README.md

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've cloned this project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

 ```bash
 npm run dev